Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 7 min read · ✓ Verified April 2026

-Best for rural AZ / tribal lands / desert highways: Cricket Wireless Smart ($50/mo) — AT&T's network often has more reach on and near Arizona's tribal reservation lands and rural desert areas than T-Mobile.
+Best for rural AZ / tribal lands: Cricket Wireless Smart ($45/mo) — AT&T has broader reach on reservation lands and desert highways

 Top picks for Arizona residents in 2026